 Driving in New Zealand

 New Zealand is a great place for driving, offering well signposted and largely uncrowded roads surrounded by breath-taking scenery.
-As such, touring New Zealand by car or campervan is a wonderful experience.
 Remember though that if you’re visiting New Zealand from overseas you’re likely to find our roads and conditions are somewhat different from what you have experienced in your own country.

 New Zealand’s main roads are typically wide, open and very well maintained.
 When traveling to some of the more secluded parts of New Zealand you might encounter some gravel or unpaved roads.
 It’s wise to reduce your speed significantly on these roads, plus you should drive in established tracks if possible, while always remembering to KEEP LEFT.
 In rural areas you should also be prepared that you may come across livestock (such as cattle or sheep) on or near the road.
 In the unlikely event that you do, simply slow down and pull over to the side of the road and wait until they have passed.